riverrun/comeonin/README.md

 Comeonin supports Argon2, Bcrypt and Pbkdf2 (sha512 and sha256).

+## Changes in version 4

+There have been a few changes in version 4.
+When upgrading, you will need to make the following changes:

+* Add the algorithm you want to use - Argon2, Bcrypt or Pbkdf2 - to
+the `deps` in your mix.exs file (see 2 in Installation and Use).
+* Change any entries in the config to now use the dependency (see 3 in Installation and Use).

 ## Features

 * Comeonin supports the most secure, well-tested, and up-to-date password hashing schemes.